dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 {{< /notice >}}

 This trains a YOLOv5-S model without any modification to serve as a baseline.
 All metrics are logged to Weights & Biases (Wandb).

-View my training metrics [here](https://wandb.ai/dnth/yolov5-deepsparse).
+View my training metrics on Wandb [here](https://wandb.ai/dnth/yolov5-deepsparse).

 ### ⛳ Baseline Inference
 Let's first establish a baseline before we start optimizing.